AbbyHumphreys/Caravansy/README.md

 - Provide a way for users to review listing owners
 - See how many people have viewed an owners listing
 - Pagination for the listings on the buy page and on dashboard tables
+- The search feature only searches for make and model.
+In the future, I would like to expand this search to other fields.

 # DEPLOYMENT